gbv/pica-patch/specification.md

 ## Introduction

-This document defines **PICA Patch**, a data format to express changes to records in PICA+ format in a machine-readable and reproducible way.
-Records in PICA Patch format specify fields to add, to remove, and/or to compare with an existing PICA+ record.
+This document defines **PICA Patch**, a data format to express changes between records in PICA+ format in a machine-readable and reproducible way.
+Records in PICA Patch format specify fields to add, to remove, and/or to compare with an existing PICA record.
 The rationale of PICA Patch is to communicate changes of PICA records in an unambigous, descriptive form (as data) instead of imperative instructions (as code).